zenfish/d3ck/dox/architecture.md

 paranoid, moderate, and trusting, and they all have different defaults for various capabilities (the paranoid being the most... cautious.)

-Eventaully all these could be overwritten on a d3ck-by-d3ck basis - e.g.
+Eventually all these could be overwritten on a d3ck-by-d3ck basis - e.g.
 I'm paranoid, but for you, markus, I make an exception.

 NOTE: if you are a client d3ck initiating communications with another